Monitor Flicker Test: Check Any Screen for PWM and Other Flicker

 Strong dark bands rolling through the frame, worse when you lower brightnessLow-frequency PWM.
 This is the type most likely to cause headaches and eye strain in sensitive people.

 Faint, fast bands only visible at the dimmest settingHigher-frequency or shallow PWM.
-Usually tolerable, but worth noting if you are sensitive.
+Usually tolerable, but keep it in mind if you are sensitive.

 A clean, even image at every brightnessDC dimming or high-frequency PWM.
 The backlight is effectively steady.